Punjabi Cinema Golden Honours: Content

 The Punjabi Cinema Golden Honors is an occasion to celebrate Punjabi films and artists who have dedicated their lives to the growth of the industry.
 Its creators aim to promote both mainstream and parallel Punjabi cinema.
 The work of new and upcoming filmmakers will also be showcased, along with documentaries made in the Punjabi language.

 Its organizers state that they wish to honour the people who have contributed to the success and development of Punjabi cinema and helped the industry scale its current heights.
 They wish to educate their local audience about the rich heritage and legacy of Punjabi cinema so that they can feel proud of being associated with the cinema of their region and the journey of its success.

 Film festival

 It is the first event in the history of Punjabi cinema which promotes and showcases the work of fresh talent.
 The selection of work exhibited is at the sole discretion of the panel headed by eminent personalities of the industry.
-In addition to this, its organizers are holding a symposium on Punjabi cinema where the big stalwarts of industry media personalities and the students belong to the Fraternity of Cinema will share a common platform and participate in open discussion of cinema now and then.
+In addition to this, its organizers held a symposium on Punjabi cinema where fans of the media industry personalities and cinema students could share a discussion platform.